Homepage

 Screenshot of records inside Contact table

-Now that you have created the Contact Table in the previous step, you can proceed to fetch this data with GraphQL.
-To define contacts/find query, create file app/graphql/contacts/find.graphql:
+Now that you have created the Contact Table, the next step is to fetch the data using GraphQL.
+To define the contacts/find query, create a file named app/graphql/contacts/find.graphql:

 query contacts_find($id: ID) {